rpiflying/rpiflying.github.io/about.md

   <div class="content-section">
     <h2 class="about-h2">WHO WE ARE</h2>
-    <p class="about-p"> EDIT THIS - The RPI Flying Club (RFC) is Rensselaer Polytechnic Institute's premier organization for aviation enthusiasts, aspiring pilots, and aerospace engineers.
-Founded to bridge the gap between classroom theory and the sky, we provide students with the resources, community, and training needed to take flight.</p>
+    <p class="about-p"> The RPI Flying Club (RFC) is RPI's leading club for student engagement in aviation.
+We are a group of aviation enthusiasts, pilots, and engineers looking to forward experience in the world of aviation.</p>
-    <p class="about-p">EDIT THIS -Whether you have 1,000 flight hours or have never stepped foot on a tarmac, the RFC is a home for anyone who looks up when a plane flies over.</p>
+    <p class="about-p">Whether you have a thousand flight hours or have never been to an airport, the RFC is a home for anyone who looks up when a plane flies over.</p>
   </div>

   <div class="stat-grid">
     <div class="stat-card">
-      <span class="stat-number">EDIT THIS -100+</span>
+      <span class="stat-number">8+</span>
       <span class="stat-label">Active Members</span>
     </div>
     <div class="stat-card">
       <span class="stat-number">Weekly</span>
-      <span class="stat-label">Ground School</span>
+      <span class="stat-label">Meetings and Ground School</span>
     </div>
     <div class="stat-card">
       <span class="stat-number">1951</span>